 Usnea articulata

-Usnea articulata, commonly known as Old Man's Beard, is a distinctive lichen native to New Zealand.
+Usnea articulata, also known as Old Man's Beard Lichen, is a distinctive lichen native to New Zealand.
+It is recognized for its long, beard-like strands and its role as an indicator of clean air and healthy forest ecosystems.
 This fascinating organism is neither plant nor fungus but a symbiotic relationship between algae and fungi.
-It forms long, hanging strands that resemble a beard, growing primarily on trees in humid forest environments.
+It forms long, hanging strands that resemble a beard, growing primarily on trees in humid forest environments. native trees

 ---|---|